@ell.complex

 # This is done so that we can pass the tool calls to the language model

-tool_results = result.call_tools_and_collect_as_message()
+result_message = result.call_tools_and_collect_as_message()

 Reference

-ell.complex(model: str, client: Any | None = None, exempt_from_tracking=False, tools: List[Callable] | None = None, post_callback: Callable | None = None, **api_params)
+ell.complex(model: str, client: Any | None = None, tools: List[Callable] | None = None, exempt_from_tracking=False, post_callback: Callable | None = None, **api_params)

 A sophisticated language model programming decorator for complex LLM interactions.